 The fixed values are called as Literal.
-Literal is a value which is used by the variables.
-Values can be either an integer, float or string etc.
+Literal is a value that is used by the variables.
+Values can be either an integer, float or string, etc.

 // Here 100 is a constant/literal. int x = 100;

 Literals can be of the following types:

 - String Literals